How TDI Students Can Get CDL Lodging During Training

-You can qualify for truck driving school lodging at Truck Driver Institute if you do not live within 50 miles of the nearest TDI school.
+You can qualify for CDL training with lodging at Truck Driver Institute if you do not live within 50 miles of the nearest TDI school.

-Why Would You Need Truck Driving School Lodging?
+Why Would You Need CDL Training with Lodging?

 Truck Driver Institute’s lodging program is not a permanent housing solution.
 It is a temporary program to offer a convenience to those who may live too far from one of our training facilities.
 To earn your CDL at TDI, you must complete 3 weeks of all-day training both in the classroom and on the driving range.